privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 `0, 160, 215, 178, 43, ..., 23`

-The first column in branch node rows is used for checking the RLP stream length.
+The first columns of S and C proof (`s_rlp1` and `c_rlp1`) in branch node rows are used to check the RLP stream length.

-The second column is RLP encoding of the length of the substream.
+The second columns (`s_rlp2` and `c_rlp2`) are for RLP encoding of the length of the substream.
-It is always 160, because this denotes the length of the substream which is 32 (= 160 - 128).
+For non-empty rows, it is always 160, because this denotes the length of the substream which is 32 (= 160 - 128).
 The substream in this case is hash of a node.

-When there is an empty node, the columns look like:
+When there is an empty node, the column looks like:
-`0, 0, 128, 0, ..., 0`
+`0, 0, 128, 0, ..., 0`.

 Empty node in a RLP stream is denoted only by one byte - value 128.
-MPT circuit uses this kind of padding with 0s to simplify the comparison between S and C branch.
-For example, when a value is stored at a key that hasn't been used yet, we will get empty node in S branch and non-empty node in C branch.
+MPT circuit uses padding with 0s to simplify the comparison between S and C branch.
+This way, the branch nodes are aligned horizontally for both proofs.

+For example, when a value is stored at a key that hasn't been used yet, we will get an empty node in S branch and non-empty node in C branch.
 We need to compare whether this change corresponds to the key (key determines the index of the node in branch where change occurs).

 #### Extension node rows

 Extension node can be viewed as a special branch.
 It contains a regular branch with the addition of a key extension.
-Key extension is a couple of nibbles (most often only one or two nibbles) that "extend" the path to the branch.
+Key extension is set of nibbles (most often only one or two nibbles) that "extend" the path to the branch.

-The extension node element in proof contains the information about nibbles and the hash of the underlying branch.
+The extension node element in proof (returned by `eth getProof`) contains the information about nibbles and the hash of the underlying branch.

-For example, the proof element (returned by `eth getProof`) of an extension node looks like:
+For example, the proof element of an extension node looks like:

 `228,130,0,149,160,114,253,150,133,18,192,156,19,241,162,51,210,24,1,151,16,48,7,177,42,60,49,34,230,254,242,79,132,165,90,75,249`